-As much as you love your family photos and personal mementos, remove them from your home while it's on the market.
+As much as you love your family photos and personal mementos, remove them from your home while it's on the market (click here for more on getting your home listing ready).
 While you may have received lots of compliments on your red kitchen walls but they very likely won't appeal to a broad range of buyers.
 You want potential buyers to envision themselves and their things in your home (not you and your things!)